 With others in Appalachian Ohio, she catalyzed cascades of experimentation, observing and documenting the dynamics that enabled many hundreds of people to start and then expand businesses.
 With these entrepreneurs, she mobilized dozens of area organizations to collaborate, self-organize and create an environment that would help these businesses innovate and work together.

-Strengthening the capacity of network leaders to do what they do better
+Strengthening the capacity of network leaders to do what they do better The essays

 I work with network and organizational leaders to build their network literacy and change the world by changing how they see in the world.